Strong non-acidic Vitamin C - pharmaceutical-grade

 Mammals produce their own vitamin C

-Almost all mammals are able to synthesize vitamin C in their adrenal glands by means of an enzymatic conversion of glucose.
-In these animals vitamin C works like a hormone.
-In humans, on the other hand, the gene of the vitamin C-producing enzyme contains a number of mutations resulting in an inability to produce the vitamin and therefore we depend on it from our diet.
+Almost all mammals are able to synthesize vitamin C in their adrenal glands through an enzymatic conversion of glucose.
+In these animals, vitamin C serves as a hormone.
+Humans, however, have lost the ability to synthesize vitamin C as a result of evolutionary changes.
+We need the vitamin from external sources.

 - Contributes to the reduction of tiredness and fatigue